 Before you start, make sure these prerequisites are met:

 *Already have a CertCentral account?
 We can help you manage your account for Key Vault integration.
-Contact your account manager or our Support team.
+Contact your account manager or Support.

 Along with the API Key, you need two more items from your CertCentral account: